0%

 Buddha by Numbers

 Introduction The Buddhist teachings are often organized by various lists.
 Various matrices of interlinked lists to organize the teachings are one of the distinctive features of Buddhism.
 In my studies, I find myself learning many different types of lists for memory.
 By doing so, I can see the benefit and how they can be expanded and interlinked.
-While it may seem like dry minutia and uninteresting at first glance, the lists run very deep when you start to understand how the whole system works.
+While it may seem like dry minutia and uninteresting at first glance, the lists run very deep when you start to understand how the whole system works.1 It is a complete system, and once you understand the basics, you can understand that they are all connected to each other with only a few degrees of separation.

 Monk at The Bodhi Tree located at International Institute of Theravāda